kennethrisa/Stats/README.md

 # Rust PHP Stats page

-Shows stats of players like KDR and online time.
+Shows stats of players like KDR and played time.

+18.07.2017: This is rewritten to support oxide plugin: Player Ranks

 git clone https://github.com/kennethrisa/Stats.git

+## Short Example:
 rename example-mconfig.php to mconfig.php
 rename example-api-server1.php to api-server1.php
+Edit api-server1.php, find $url and provide your api key after key=yourKey<br>
+for rust-servers.info you only need to change to your server ID

 - Support for multiple servers
 - Support for rust-servers.net and rust-servers.info
+- Updated oxide plugin to Player Ranks

 Im not a pro devloper, just testing and learning!